SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

     },
    ```

-In the implementation of that custom feature module, import statically the original Spartacus feature module (which used to be lazy loaded, i.e. `FeatureXxModule`), as well as import/provide there all the customizations (e.g. provide the custom connector or service there).
+In the implementation of that custom feature module, import statically the original Spartacus feature module (which used to be lazy loaded, i.e. `FeatureXxModule`), as well as import/provide there all the customizations (e.g. provide a custom service there).
 Thanks to that, Webpack will bundle a separate JS chunk for your custom feature module, and all the things it statically imports and customizations it contains.

 ## Preparing Libraries to Work with Lazy Loading